staab/janet-schema/README.md

 New types can be created using `define-type`, which takes a type keyword and the following options:

 - `:type-is-valid` defines whether data is valid for the given type.
 - `:iter-child-tuples` yields a tuple of `[child-schema child-data child-key]` tuples for recursive validation.
-This is wrapped in a fiber for iteration.
 - `:iter-type-errors` yields any additional errors necessary for validating the type.

 ### Constraints

-New constraints can be added by registering a method on the `:iter-constraint-errors` multimethod, which dispatches on the constraint's `:t` property.
+New constraints can be added by registering a method on the `iter-constraint-errors` multimethod, which dispatches on the constraint's `:t` property.

 The registered function should take the desired constraint and the data corresponding to the place in the schema where the constraint was invoked.
-Constraint functions should yield any errors discovered, as they are wrapped in a fiber for iteration.
+Constraint functions should yield any errors discovered.

 # Disclaimer